Tabular Foundation Models Can Do Survival Analysis: Methodology: Time-to-event modeling as supervised learning

 We frame survival modeling under right-censoring as a series of binary classification tasks.
 By reducing survival modeling to a standard classification task, we can leverage the tabular foundation models and enable survival modeling via in-context learning without additional survival-specific training or hyperparameter tuning.
 Our approach involves transforming each time-to-event data tuple into a sequence of binary labels indicating whether the event has occurred by the end of each respective time interval.
 We first describe our temporal discretization approach, as it underpins the classification formulations for both the static (Section \ref{sec:staticMethod}) and dynamic (Section \ref{sec:dynamicMethod}) settings.

 \bo{Temporal discretization.} To transform the continuous survival task into a tractable classification problem, we partition the time horizon into $K$ discrete intervals $\{ \tau_k \}_{k=1}^K$.
 Given the boundaries $0 = t_0 < t_1 < t_2 < \dots < t_{K-1}$, we define the intervals as $\tau_k = (t_{k-1}, t_k]$ for $k < K$, with a final open-ended interval $\tau_K = (t_{K-1}, \infty)$.
 For convenience, let $t_K \triangleq \infty$.
 In practice, we determine the boundaries $\{ t_{k} \}_{k=1}^{K-1}$ using the quantiles of the observed event times in the training set to ensure a balanced distribution of events across intervals.
 This time discretization approach is well-established in the survival analysis literature \citep{efron1988logistic,craig2025review,allison1982discrete,singer1993s,lee2019dynamic,yu2011learning,maystre2022temporally}.
+An alternative censoring-aware binning that uses quantiles of the Kaplan--Meier estimate of the marginal survival function \citep{kvamme2021continuous} yields nearly identical performance on average; see Appendix~\ref{app:km_binning}.